-Last year in January, I presented a paper at the Indian Association of Women’s Studies National Conference in which I shared the preliminary observations and findings of my PhD research study.
+I shared the preliminary findings of my PhD research at the Indian Association of Women’s Studies National Conference in January 2020.
 The topic of my PhD research is Indian Women’s Political Space And Gender Trolling.
-I am sharing below the power point presentation I used to present my paper.
+I am sharing below the power point presentation I used to present my paper at the conference.

-My autoethnographic research is aimed at understanding how Indian women with political views are slowing being pushed away from the social media space due to online trolling and harassment.
-The research is based upon my personal experiences of using internet for the last 15 years, and how it evolved and changed and became more and more violent.
-The three key observations I presented in this paper are as follows:
+This autoethnographic research is aimed at understanding how Indian women with political views are slowly being pushed away from the social media space due to online trolling and harassment.

 - Trolling is more severe than how it is perceived by mainstream media.
 Everybody keep hearing about trolling, it has become normal now.
 But few academic or journalistic study have been done to fully understand the lived experience of the women who face trolling.
 On the outside we appear strong and are applauded by our followers and peers for being brave but the mental trauma we go trough is ours alone.
 We have to find ways to cope with it collectively.